10 Clever Tricks That Will Help Your Garden Survive Winter

 Go against your instincts

 Run a sprinkler over delicate plants on cold nights.
-As the water freezes on the plants, it will give off heat and keep them warmer than surrounding air.
+As the water freezes on the plants, it will give off heat and keep them warmer than the surrounding air.
 This trick is often used to protect fruit trees to protect crops from unruly weather.

 Resist spreading salt